 - How much of your budget to anticipate spending on these categories

-In the case of an office build-out, many of the costs will be project specific, so it is best to consult with a project manager to get the best estimate possible.
+Many of the build-out costs will be project-specific, so it is best to consult with a project manager to get the best estimate possible.
 As a general overview, however, the most common expenses will fall in the categories of:

 - Hard Costs